lfurtkevicova/gislab-my-notes/docs/customization/index.rst

 Important file is **image file**.
 It is a binary file with the ``.img`` filename extension and represents a snapshot of the data and layout of some GIS.lab client.
-More specifically, it is compressed client's chroot.
+More specifically, it is compressed client's ``root``, i.e. ``chroot``.
 All GIS.lab clients boot from some image file.
-Usually after entering client's ``chroot`` with the first of above mentioned commands, the new updated ``image`` is rebuilded by the second of these commands.
+Usually after entering client's ``root`` with the first of above mentioned commands, the new updated ``image`` is rebuilded by the second of these commands.

 .. important:: |imp| Client's ``chroot`` and resulting ``image`` are always restored